 Deciding where to go can cause heart palpitations.
 So take a day, a week if you need it, before you set your final itinerary to just sit back and envision yourself on the road.
 Take a deep breath, let your eyes blur and picture how you’ll be at the midway point.
 If you still have a waist-high scroll of destinations to cover, you’re trying to see too much.

 It doesn’t make a lot of sense to plan the entire world into one trip, but it also may not be fit to spend a third of your trip lazing around the backpacker haunts of Khao San Road.
 Keep the balance – keep the flow.
+Give overland travel a try.
 Plan to travel slowly, organically, imbibing the environment.
 Like osmosis.
 Perhaps with a view of the Ganges.

 In order to get across the torrent of your planning process, you’ll need to approach your planning in a way that doesn’t make you want to bang your head against the wall.
 It may seem like there are an infinite number of things to do, but if you take each planning phase as a tiny piece of the big puzzle you’ll make it.